 The environment where cats are raised significantly impacts their communication patterns.
 Cats socialized extensively with humans during their critical development period often develop more sophisticated human-directed communication, including varied staring behaviors.
 Cats with limited early human contact might use staring more cautiously or defensively.

-Creating an Environment That Supports Healthy Cat Communication
+Creating an Environment That Supports Healthy Communication

 The physical environment significantly impacts how cats communicate with their humans.
 Providing appropriate perches, hiding spots, and observation points allows cats to engage in natural staring behaviors without feeling stressed or trapped.